If you’re operating a side business, making the jump from part- to full-time can be pretty intimidating.

-According to data from Sprinklr, But only one percent say that businesses regularly meet or exceed their expectations.
+According to data from Sprinklr, 86 percent of consumers are willing to spend more to get a better experience.
+But only one percent say that businesses regularly meet or exceed their expectations.
 See the market opportunity?

 Consumers are ready and willing to try new brands and even pay more for better service, and you can be the one to provide it.
 With 80 percent agreeing that small businesses offer better customer experience than large chains, you’re at a pretty big advantage here.
 Let’s talk about leveraging that advantage into growth for your business so you can go full-time without all the anxiety.

 You know what it takes to create satisfied customers, but since we’re talking about customer experience, let’s briefly review the fundamentals of solid CX: